Water Safety Tips

 - A river is moving faster than it appears, strong currents and undertows can make it impossible to swim effectively, even in shallow water

-- A river can have many hidden dangers beneath that can trap or severely injure you.
+- A river can have many hidden dangers beneath the surface that can trap or severely injure you.
 Some of these dangers include: cars, glass, trees, debris, sharp metal objects, barb wire, etc.

 - Hypothermia: water dissipates heat away from the body 20 times faster than air, even in the summer time, extended exposure to the water can be dangerous.

-- If caught in a current, float on you back traveling downstream feet first, angle your body towards shore (45 degree angle)
+- If caught in a current, float on your back traveling downstream feet first, angle your body towards shore (45 degree angle)

 We all need air to breath and water can easily prevent us from doing so, all it takes is enough water to cover our mouth and nose!